The Highlands (Seattle): History

 The Highlands is adjacent to the Seattle Golf Club; together they occupy 380 acre.
 The land for both was purchased by the club in 1907, and The Highlands is built on part of the club's land that exceeded the area needed for a golf course.
 Initial purchase of lots in The Highlands was limited to members of the golf club.
 Originally landscaped in 1907 by the Olmsted Brothers, The Highlands sits 450 ft above Puget Sound.
 Prior to the homes being built, tracts in the development were distributed during a draw from a hat.
 Originally the neighborhood consisted of 50 tracts, currently there are 112 lots and 66 acre set aside for reservation or park property.
 Businessman Horace Chapin Henry was an original tract owner and donated the Florence Henry Memorial Chapel, which was built in 1911 and is now a part of St. Dunstan's Church of the Highlands Parish, Shoreline, Washington.

 The Highlands was once an unincorporated suburb of Seattle and has always operated much like an independent city.
 In 1995 it became a part of the city of Shoreline.
 The Highlands has its own sewage system and roads which are property of the home owners association.
 The neighborhood has its own water source, street maintenance, and grounds keepers, making it almost completely independent of all third party utilities.

 Highlands residents have hosted numerous dignitaries, including President John F. Kennedy, who was a guest at the home of Theilene Pigott McCone and her husband John McCone, then Director of the Central Intelligence Agency.
 In 1994, the wedding reception for Bill Gates and his wife Melinda was held in the ballroom of the former Pigott McCone estate, a private home in the community.

 Joining the Commons

 Purchasing a home in The Highlands requires potential residents to submit an application to the Highlands Board, usually provided by the listing real estate agent.
 As of 2007, the board requires two sponsors; one of the sponsors is usually the seller of the home and the second is another current resident with whom the purchaser has been previously acquainted.
 If the potential resident of the home does not know a second member, the seller of the home often arranges a cocktail reception with the neighbors to acquaint the potential resident with current members who become the second sponsor.
 The Highlands HOA requires all major construction or renovation to be approved by the Buildings and Sites Committee of the Board.
-The Highlands has fewer than 5% POC residents vs Seattle's 35%.